This site uses botanical names. Click here for an A to Z common name to botanical name converter.

 Contains glycosides called scillarens which are similar to the glycosides in foxgloves.

 Like the snowdrop, the bulb can be mistaken for onions and eaten.
-It lowers the pulse rate and causes nausea, diarrhoea and vomiting.
-Larger doses cause cardiac arrhythmias, hypotension and electrolyte imbalance similar to the effects of digoxin in overdose.
+Theoretically, it lowers the pulse rate and causes nausea, diarrhoea and vomiting and larger doses could cause cardiac arrhythmias, hypotension and electrolyte imbalance similar to the effects of digoxin in overdose.

 Folklore and Facts